allanrbo/filesremote/README.md

 Sftpgui
 =======

 A no-nonsense SFTP file browser.
-Downloads and opens files in local editors and uploads when changes are detected.
+Ability to download and open files in local editors, and automatically upload when changes are detected.

 Cross platform with fairly native feel (uses wxWidgets).

+A lot of inspiration for this tool came from WinSCP.
+In particular the ability to automatically download a file, open it in a local editor, and upload it when changes are detected I wasn't able to find a tool as elegant as WinSCP for Linux and MacOS.
+Therefore I built this tool.

 Using
 ----------